nrfconnect/sdk-nrf/samples/bluetooth/peripheral_lbs/README.rst

 Building and Running
 ********************

-This sample can be found under :file:`samples/bluetooth/peripheral_lbs` in the Nordic Connect SDK tree.
+This sample can be found under :file:`samples/bluetooth/peripheral_lbs` in the |NCS| folder structure.

 See :ref:`bluetooth setup section <bluetooth_setup>` for details.